 According to British Columbia’s government site, tax rates in the province vary from 5.06% (for those who earn less than $43,070) up to 20.5% (for those who earn $227,091 or more).

-Where Is The Most Affordable Place To Live In BC?
+Where Is The Most Affordable City To Live In BC?

-Our list shows Williams Lake is one of the cheapest places to live in BC.
+Our list shows Williams Lake is the most affordable city to live in BC.
 If you’re looking for something closer to the mainland, then Calgary is another lower-cost city to live in that offers a growing economy and a more urban feel.

 - New West